Yael Heller Jekogian, Managing Director

 ISABELLE B. SILVERMAN

 Isabelle Silverman, a native of Switzerland, is an environmental consultant who works on various projects such as energy efficiency in buildings and the enforcement of New York City's anti-idling laws.
 She graduated magna cum laude from the Law School of the University of Zurich, Switzerland and earned her Masters of Law (LL.M.) in Environmental Law from Pace University Law School in the United States.
 She was a Senior Attorney at the Environmental Defense Fund where she successfully spearheaded clean air projects such as the phase out of highly polluting heating oils in New York City and the retrofitting and accelerated replacement of old, polluting school buses.
-Silverman lives in New York City with her husband and two daughters, ages 14 and 16.
+Silverman lives in New York City with her husband and two daughters.